 Earlier this week I saw that former Seattle Mariners pitcher Felix Hernandez had signed a minor league contract with the Atlanta Braves, with the hope that he can join their rotation as the fifth starter.

 I am not a baseball fan, but I lived in Seattle long enough to loosely follow the Mariners and I have enough baseline knowledge of the game to know that King Felix is a freaking legend.
 His sole Cy Young Award was won with just a 13-12 record — while he was at (or near) the top of every meaningful statistical category, the 2010 Mariners responded in kind by giving him literally the league’s worst run support.
-That’s like Cortez Kennedy winning NFL Defensive Player of the Year on a 2-14 Seahawks team that had arguably the worst offense the league is ever seen.
+That’s like Cortez Kennedy winning NFL Defensive Player of the Year on a 2-14 Seahawks team that had arguably the worst offense the league has ever seen.

 As you all know by now, Hernandez has never pitched in the playoffs.
 At least Ichiro Suzuki, Edgar Martinez, Ken Griffey Jr, and many other Mariners greats have at least experienced an ALCS.
 The Mariners have the longest drought of postseason appearances across all four major North American sports leagues (NFL, MLB, NBA, NHL).
 Only in 2014 were they reasonably close to even making the relatively new Wild Card Game, finishing a game behind the Oakland Athletics for the second WC spot.